 I Grew to Love the Gym

-Chest days are the best days for me and I would really be pumped doing bench presses because I will always be amazed how I could surprisingly carry them.
-Biceps were always the hardest for me to work on, but then I grew to love barbell curls.
-I was delighted when I saw my arms began to taking shape.
+Chest days are the best days for me and I would really be pumped doing bench presses because I will always be amazed at how I could surprisingly carry them.
+My biceps were always the hardest for me to work on, but then I grew to love barbell curls.
+I was delighted when I saw my arms begin to take shape.
 Ab workouts were done every visit even if they weren’t supposed to be in the lineup because I wanted my stomach to be firm.

 I was Working Out Too Hard for Nothing